obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

 This version is currently a bit bad, because it only does less than / greater than conditions.
 I'll fix this eventually, hopefully.

+What we're doing here, is getting the number of times a player has scored more than 40 in a row.
 ```python
 # Enter these values to match a condition
 match_name = 'greater_40'